lumen-notes/lumen/README.md

 # Lumen

-An opinionated* note-taking tool for thinking, writing, learning, and mindfulness.
+An opinionated* note-taking system for thinking, writing, learning, and mindfulness.
 Based on the [Zettelkasten Method](https://zettelkasten.de/introduction/).

 [uselumen.com](https://uselumen.com)